What is an Agile Approach, Agile Pitfalls in Construction Industry?

-- Labor cost increases always from the baseline plan whenever delays occur.
+- Labour cost increases always from the baseline plan whenever delays occur.
 They say – It needs the right peoples, at the right location, with the right material, equipment and tools, and with right instructions.

 It’s quite clear that to implement exact “Agile” in Construction Industry as per definition is not logical as you can not handover chunks to a customer.
-But Agile approach is somewhat helpful.
-Waterfall management is also adaptive but but not as iterative as a software development project.
+But the Agile approach is somewhat helpful.
+Waterfall management is also adaptive but not as iterative as a software development project.

 Thanks for visiting and Comment below your thoughts.

 Before you go make sure to listen to this Young man Agile in Construction Management

 and Read What PMI® says about Agile Approach